mouhametnd/mouhametnd/README.md

 - 👯 I’m looking to collaborate on **frontend proyects.**

-- in my Github account.
-Also, you can find my portfolio and my Linkedin in my Github account. [https://github.com/mouhametnd](https://github.com/mouhametnd)
+- 👍 you can find my portfolio and my Linkedin in my Github account. [https://github.com/mouhametnd](https://github.com/mouhametnd)

 - 💬 Ask me about **HTML, CSS, SCSS and Javascript**